To be added to the wait list for this event, please call 9667 8181.

 Medical technology has long been a highly regarded and rewarding enterprise.
 The primary factors that drive industry success have remained the same for years – creative bio-engineering, raising capital, regulatory clearance, clinical studies and publications, quality manufacturing and reimbursement.
 It has only been with the past three years that medical technology entrepreneurs have identified “reimbursement” as the most significant barrier to new technology adoption in the U.S. market – ahead of FDA regulatory clearance and raising capital.

-Do not book tickets here if your organisation has registered for or intends to apply for the Export Ready for North America Program as attendance at this event is included as part of the Program.
+Do not book tickets here if your organisation has registered for the Export Ready for North America Program as attendance at this event is included as part of the Program.

 BioMelbourne Network Members: $65